- Published on

 Memory size of Javascript Boolean

-This post is result of reasearch based on my implementation of Run-length Encoding (RLE) algorithm for JavaScript.
-I found interesting point about a size of boolean values in JavaScript.
-I use RLE for reduce the size of data in data labeling tool for machine learning models but boolean value doesn't take 1 byte as I thought.
-And answer turned out to be in the work of V8 Engine.
+This post is the result of research based on my implementation of the Run-length Encoding (RLE) algorithm for JavaScript.
+I found an interesting point about the size of boolean values in JavaScript.
+I use RLE to reduce the size of data in data labeling tool for Machine Learning models, but a boolean value doesn't take up just 1 byte as I had thought.
+The answer turned out to lie in the workings of the V8 engine.

 Overview

-Javascript in the browser works a level above Javascript Engine.
-This is a list of popular projects that are implementing a JavaScript engine:
+Javascript in the browser operates at a level above Javascript Engine.
+Here is a list of popular projects that implement a JavaScript engine:

-• Rhino - open source engine developed entirely in Java and managed by the Mozilla Foundation
+- Rhino is an open-source engine developed entirely in Java and managed by the Mozilla Foundation

-• JavaScriptCore - open source engine developed by Apple for Safari
+- JavaScriptCore is an open-source engine developed by Apple for Safari

-• SpiderMonkey - open source engine by Netscape and currently maintained by Mozilla Foundation
+- SpiderMonkey is an open-source engine by Netscape and currently maintained by Mozilla Foundation

-• Chakra - open source developed by Microsoft for Microsoft Edge
+- Chakra is an open-source developed by Microsoft for Microsoft Edge

-These engines follow the ECMAScript Standards.
-ECMAScript defines the standard for the scripting language.
+These engines follow the ECMAScript standard, which defines the scripting specification.

 In this post, we will use V8 Engine by Google.
-The V8 Engine is written in C++ and used in Google Chrome and Node.js, among others.
-It implements the ECMAScript Standart as specified in ECMA-262.
-More specific documentation of the V8 Engine is available at docs.
+The V8 engine is written in C++ and is used in Google Chrome, Node.js, and other platforms.
+It implements the ECMAScript standard as specified in ECMA-262.
+More detailed documentation on the V8 engine is available at V8 Docs.

 How the V8 Engine works

-The main scheme of compilation JavaScript code to Machine Code:
+The main scheme of compiling JavaScript code to machine code:

 High-level languages (like a JavaScript) are very abstracted from machine language.
-And your JavaScript code goes many transformations than will be executed in machine code.
+Your JavaScript code undergoes many transformations before it is executed as machine code.
 Let's walk through this process step by step:

-2. Parse JavaScript code to Abstract Syntax Tree (AST).
+2. V8 engines parses provided JavaScript code to Abstract Syntax Tree (AST).
 You can explore on AST Explorer.

 function test(x) {